cimuyang/outline-mindmap/README.md

 ![](https://github.com/cimuyang/outline-mindmap/blob/main/demo.gif)

+- **Obsidian** 1.7.2+ · desktop and mobile · **v1.2.0**

+> The plugin's user interface is in Chinese.
+Command and setting names below are given in
+> Chinese with an English gloss.

 ## Features

 1. **Plain Markdown in, clean Markdown out**: Headings and lists become a mindmap on their own — no YAML, no injected properties, no hidden comments.
 Every setting lives in the plugin's own `data.json`.
 Your Markdown stays Markdown, and stays usable anywhere.
 2. **Two-way live sync**: Edit the note and the map follows; drag a node and the note updates.
 Write-back replaces only that line — every byte outside it is untouched — and one action is one undo, so the two sides never drift apart.
 3. **Click to locate**: Click a node and the note scrolls to the matching line and highlights it; double-click to rename.
 After you add, rename or drag a node, the note stays right where you were working — outline and prose, no seam in between.
+4. **Note ⇄ map, in place**: *打开为导图* (Open as mindmap) turns the current tab into a map; *打开为笔记* (Open as note) turns it back.
+Same tab, no extra tabs piling up.
-4. **Drag to rearrange**: Drop on a node's top or bottom edge to insert before or after, drop in the middle to make it a child, drop on empty space to start a new root.
+5. **Drag to rearrange**: Drop on a node's top or bottom edge to insert before or after, drop in the middle to make it a child, drop on empty space to start a new root.
 Cross the 6th level and headings and list items convert automatically — with the body text underneath moving along.
-5. **Keyboard-first**: `Enter` for a sibling, `Tab` for a child, arrow keys to move around, `Delete` to remove a whole subtree, `Esc` to abandon anything without writing a byte.
+6. **Keyboard-first**: `Enter` for a sibling, `Tab` for a child, arrow keys to move around, `Delete` to remove a whole subtree, `Esc` to abandon anything without writing a byte.
 Your hands never leave the keys.
-6. **Styles worth looking at**: Shape, colours, font size and spacing are all yours to tune; edges can be straight, diagonal or elbow; branches can grow right, left, or split evenly to both sides.
+7. **Styles worth looking at**: Shape, colours, font size and spacing are all yours to tune; edges can be straight, diagonal or elbow; branches can grow right, left, or split evenly to both sides.
 Global and per-note levels, live preview as you drag a slider, and Cancel puts it all back.
-7. **Smooth animation, if you want it**: Node movement, layout changes and expand/collapse can all glide.
+8. **Smooth animation, if you want it**: Node movement, layout changes and expand/collapse can all glide.
 It ships off — that smoothness is your call.
 What never changes: after a collapse, the node you just clicked is still dead centre.

 ## Three lines that will never be crossed